rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>
 <br>

 Although ~ 90% paid search traffic comes from nonbrand campaign, the conversion rates across brand and nonbrand are comparable.
-Since the business invests more in nonbrand keywords and given that nonbrand drives traffic but brand and nonbrand convert at a comparable rate, we should work on performance-to-brand conversion stratergies which focus on converting users acquired through non-brand channels into users who actively seek out and search for the brand.
+Since the business invests more in nonbrand keywords and given that nonbrand campaign drives traffic but brand and nonbrand campaigns convert at a comparable rate, we should work on performance-to-brand conversion stratergies which focus on converting users acquired through nonbrand campaign into users who actively seek out and search for the brand.

 ### Drivers of Campaign Performance Differences

-Further breakdown of campaign performance indicates that device type and ad content contribute meaningfully to observed differences in conversion and order volume.
+Further breakdown of campaign performance indicates that device type and ad content contribute meaningfully to observed differences in sessions, conversion and order volume.